kaBeech/tensort/README.md

 Bubblesort quickly and large enough to allow multiple opportunities for a mistake to be corrected.

-In Robustsort, we choose a Bytesize of 3 because a list of 3 Bits has some special properties.
+In Robustsort we choose a Bytesize of 3 because a list of 3 Bits has some special properties.
 For one thing, sorting at this length greatly reduces the time it takes to run our slow-but-robust algorithms.
 For example, at this size, Bubblesort will make only 6 comparisons.
 Mergesort still makes 6 as well.